About IT Governance

 Questions, concerns, and suggestions

-If you have questions, concerns, or a suggestion regarding IT governance, you may contact your college or administrative unit representative listed in the SITC or ANTC membership roster, contact Scott Sherman, Special Assistant to the CIO, or submit a contact form asking IT governance to:
+If you have questions, concerns, or a suggestion regarding IT governance, you may contact your college or administrative unit representative listed in the SITC or ANTC membership roster, contact Emily Rushton, special assistant to the CIO, or submit a contact form asking IT governance to: